EASS-HIT-PART-A-2024-CLASS-IV/Gaming-Ideas/README.md

 ## Getting Started 🚀
 To dive into the project, follow these simple steps:

-Clone the Repository:
+1 .Clone the Repository:
   Grab a copy of the repository to your local machine.
-Navigate to the Project Directory: Move to the project directory in your terminal.
+2. Navigate to the Project Directory: Move to the project directory in your terminal.

 ## Usage 🎮
 To run the project:

-Ensure Docker and Docker Compose are Installed:
-Make sure you have Docker and Docker Compose installed on your system.
+1.Make sure you have Docker and Docker Compose installed on your system.
-Navigate to the Project Directory:
+2.Navigate to the Project Directory:
-Head over to the project directory in your terminal.
+3.Head over to the project directory in your terminal.
-Run the Command:
+4.Run the Command:
-Execute the command :
   docker-compose up

 This will build and start the containers defined in the docker-compose.yml file.